 Mauritania became a Party to the WHO Framework Convention on Tobacco Control on January 26, 2006.

-Tobacco Packaging and Labeling: All tobacco product packages must display combined pictorial and text health warnings on at least 70 percent of the front and back surfaces.
-The law does not specify rotation.
+All tobacco product packages must display rotating combined pictorial and text health warnings on at least 70 percent of the front and back surfaces.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts were consulted for the review.